-Angama Mara Luxury Safari Lodge Experience
+Angama Mara Luxury Safari Lodge Experience, a Review

 The view over the Mara plains from Angama is beyond breathtaking, the entire camp is so unique in terms of design, elegance and luxury!
 The tents while made of canvas material have glass fronted patios that open up to pretty sunrises and sunsets.
 The camp contains 30 tents split into two camps to maintain an intimate feel.
 Both have open and communal guest areas including a pool, library, a little shop and a photo studio where you can learn the process all the wildlife photo you take during your game drives.
 Rather than running the usual safari routine of early morning and late afternoon game drives, the camp allows guests to tailor game drives – packed or as leisurely as you choose.
 The level of luxury at Angama is unbelievable for a location so remote.
 Yes, you need to save up for experiences like these but these are once in a lifetime trips and worth saving for.
 We saw a few couples, a family with younger children during dinner.
 Angama Mara is perfect for the first time Safari goers and ideal for luxury lovers who don’t like roughing it.